'Hair Love' Uses Animation To Bring A Story Of Natural Hair In Black Families To Life

 While creating the Hair Love book and short, Cherry kept in mind his own experience with natural hair during his time in the NFL.

 "I had my hair long enough to where it could be braided," he says.
 "Every week I'd have to go and get it worked on and stuff.
-So, you know, I think for both men and women it's definitely something that's a big part of our life."
+So, you know, I think for both men and women, it's definitely something that's a big part of our life."

 NPR's Gemma Watters and Tinbete Ermyas produced and edited this story for broadcast.
 Wynne Davis adapted it for the Web.